gcapes/swc-pr-tutorial/_episodes/01-git-collaboration.md

 > ## Build a site locally using Jekyll
 > - Fork [this repository](https://github.com/gcapes/swc-pr-tutorial).
 > - Clone your forked repo to your laptop
-> - Build this lesson's website locally using jekyll
+> - Build this lesson's website locally using Jekyll
 >
 > > ## Solution
 > > ```